 Graduands attending an Ordinary Congregation may invite two guests to watch the ceremony at the Senate House and attend a lunch in College with their guests on the day.
-Graduands (only) are also invited to dinner at High Table on the evening before the ceremony.
+Graduands (only) are also invited to a dinner in Hall as the guest of the Praelector on the evening before the ceremony.